dwrolvink/dwrolvink.com2/md-pages/powershell/requesting_certificate_from_ca.md

 In certmgr.msc, you'll only find the certificate templates that you have access to.
 The names listed are also not identical to the names that you have to use.
 (Mostly missing spaces causing this).

-To find all available Certificate Authorities and their allowed templates, do:
+To find all available Certificate Authorities and their allowed templates (with actual names), do:

 ```powershell
 function Write-SupportedTemplatesPerCA {